scetx/datax/README.md

 ## Instructions for Use

-### 1. Downloading the Repository
+### 1. Download the repository on Github
-Click on the green “Code” button.
-Select “Download ZIP”
+Go to https://github.com/anissarashid/police-bias to view the project.
+Click on the green Code button.
+Click Download ZIP.

 ### 2. Install Tableau
 Follow instructions at https://www.tableau.com/products/desktop (https://www.tableau.com/academic/students recommended for students)

 ### 3. Opening the Dashboard and Connecting Data Sources

+Once Tableau is installed on your device, open the Tableau workbook found in the visualizations folder (**visualizations**) of this repository.

-Within the main folder, open up the visualizations folder.
-Located there is the Tableau dashboard, go ahead and open that file up once Tableau is up and running on your computer.
-The data source connection to tableau may error once you open the notebook.
-If this occurs simply hit "no" in the error message prompt and select either "Locate file" or "Edit connection", both will lead you to opening up the data source file.
-Once that is selected, go ahead and locate the all_cities_bias_scores_final_w_pcts.xlsx file from the data_clean folder.
-The police-bias-main folder will most likely be located in your downloads, and the data_clean folder will be within that.
-This error may pop up more than once, possibly several times, so just hit "no" again when that prompt shows up, and then re-connect that same data source, all_cities_bias_scores_final_w_pcts.xlsx from the data_clean folder.
+The data source connection to Tableau may display an error when you open the notebook.
+If this occurs hit "no" in the error message prompt.
+Then the dashboard will prompt you to connect a data source.
+Select **Locate File** then select **all_cities_bias_scores_final_w_pcts.xlsx** from the /police-bias-main/data_clean folder.

+Note: This error may pop up more than once, possibly several times, so hit "no" again when that prompt shows up, and then re-connect that same data source, all_cities_bias_scores_final_w_pcts.xlsx from the data_clean folder.

-### 4. Running the
+### 4. Running the Jupyter Notebook

+There are a few different options you can use to run the Jupyter Notebooks found in the repository:
+* You can run the notebooks locally using Jupyter Notebook: https://jupyter.org/install
+* You can also run the notebooks using Google Colab:
+  1. To do so, upload the data-clean and notebooks folders into your Google Drive
+  2. Open the ipynb using Google Colab
+* You can also use https://deepnote.com/ for teams
+* You can also use https://datahub.berkeley.edu/hub/login?next=%2Fhub%2F should you have a Calnet login.

+### 5. Adding your own city
+1. Create a csv file with the same parameters as the csv files in the data-clean folder
+2. Save as [cityname].csv
+3. Make a copy of the Final-Bias-Algorithm.ipynb and replace it with your city name
+4. Replace the current city csv with the new cities csv
+5. Run all cells and save bias score as [cityname]_bias_score.csv in the bias-scores folder